-The organization must also be registered with the U.S. Federal Government's System for Award Management (SAM) (2 C.F.R.
+To apply for PSN funds, an organization and its users must be registered in AmpliFund and the organization must be registered with the U.S. Federal Government's System for Award Management (SAM) (2 C.F.R.
 Part 25).
 To create or update your SAM registration, go to www.SAM.gov.
 The SAM registration process may take up to ten business days.